-We recommend visiting Cusco and Machu Picchu from April to October as they are the months of dry season (without rain), but at the same time, it is the high season and therefore it is recommended to book any service (hotels, tours, transportation, etc.) in advance .
-The climate in Machu Picchu is hot and humid, counting with a minimum average temperature of 12º and maximum of 25º during almost all the year.
+We recommend visiting Cusco and Machu Picchu from April to October as they are the months without rain, but at the same time, it is the high season and therefore it is recommended to book any service (hotels, tours, transportation, etc.) in advance.
+The climate in Machu Picchu is hot and humid, with a minimum average temperature of 12º celsius (54º fahrenheit) and maximum of 25º celsius (77º fahrenheit) during most of the year.

 Tickets to Machu Picchu are sold by the Ministry of Culture of Cusco and have fixed costs in soles.
 The price to date is S / 152 soles (approximately $ 48 USD) although this price varies regularly due to the fluctuation of the exchange rate of the US dollar.
-Additionally you can buy one of the entrances to one of the optional mountains “Huayna Picchu” or “Montaña Machu Picchu” for $ 15 USD.
+Additionally, you can buy an entrance to one of the optional mountains: “Huayna Picchu” or “Montaña Machu Picchu” for $ 15 USD.

-The Complete Tourist Ticket is the ticket that allows you to enter 16 different places around Cusco and Sacred Valley.
+The (Boleto Turistico) Tourist Ticket is the ticket that allows you to enter 16 different places around Cusco and Sacred Valley.
 The price for foreigners is US $ 52.00 and US $ 28.00 for university students.
 The price for Peruvians or foreigners with a Foreigner Card is S / .70.00 and for minors and university students S / .40.00.
-This ticket can be purchased at the control point in Cusco or at the entrance of any attraction.
+This ticket can be purchased at the control point in Cusco or at the entrance of most attractions (check beforehand!).

-If you travel during the dry season (April – October), you do not need to bring clothes for rain, but some jackets to protect yourself from the cold, especially between June and August since during the nights the temperature can reach 0 ° C.
+If you travel during the dry season (April – October), you do not need to bring clothes for rain, but just jackets to protect yourself from the cold, especially between June and August since the nighttime temperature can fall to 0 ° C (32º fahrenheit).

-If you travel to Cusco (Machu Picchu) during the rainy season (November – March) it will be advisable to bring a raincoat as well as clothing resistant to water and wind.
+If you travel to Cusco (Machu Picchu) during the rainy season (November – March) it is advisable to bring a raincoat as well as clothing resistant to water and wind.

-In the Peruvian Andes, it is always advisable to bring some warm clothing because, despite the heat during the day, there are always strong winds.
+In the Peruvian Andes, you should bring warm clothing because, despite the heat during the day, there are always strong winds.

-If you plan to make a tour in the jungle area, it is also recommended to use sunscreen, insects repellent and wear shirt with long sleeves (preferably)
+If you plan to make a tour in the jungle area, it is also recommended to use sunscreen, insect repellent, and to wear shirts with long sleeves.

-We also recommend a hat, sunglasses and always a bottle of water.
+We also recommend bringing a hat, sunglasses, and (always) a bottle of water.

 Any of these optional mountains must be reserved at the same time that you reserve your entrance to the archaeological complex of Machu Picchu, since they are not sold separately but are connected to the Machu Picchu ticket.

-Huayna Picchu (2,720 m) is the most famous because it was the first discovered and have important archaeological remains.
-But it is also good to mention that during the rainy season and for those suffering from vertigo it is not the most recommended.
-Only 400 people per day can access this mountain, in two groups of 200, and if you want to add this mountain in your visit it is recommended to book well in advance (approx 3 months before).
-The climb takes 1 hour and a half approximately and normally 1 hour for the descent.
+Huayna Picchu (2,720 m) is the most famous because it was the first discovered and has important archaeological remains.
+It is also good to mention that during the rainy season,(and for those suffering from vertigo) it is not the most recommended site.
+Only 400 people per day can access this mountain, in two groups of 200.
+If you want to add this mountain to your visit it is recommended to book well in advance (approx 3 months before).
+The climb takes 1 hour and a half (approximately) and normally 1 hour for the descent.

-Montaña Vieja or also called Montaña Machu Picchu is the other alternative and for many the best.
-This mountain requires a longer walk (2 hours uphill approximately) but it is worth it since the view of the complex and the whole valley is spectacular.
+Montaña Vieja, also called Montaña Machu Picchu, is the other alternative, and for many the best alternative.
+This mountain requires a longer walk (2 hours uphill approximately) but it is worth it, since the view of ruins and the whole valley is spectacular.

 Peruvian food is varied and within the tours regularly a combination of international food and food based on typical dishes of Peruvian cuisine is offered.
-Fruits such as apple, orange, peaches, tangerines, avocado, banana.
+Fruits such as apples, oranges, peaches, tangerines, avocados, and bananas are common.

-If you have a special requirement for your diet, it is possible to coordinate beforehand to offer you the alternative, vegetarian, vegan, celiac, or other.
-You must communicate in advance these requirements, allergies or any special need to find the best possible solution.
+If you have a special requirement for your diet, it is possible to coordinate beforehand to offer you the alternative you need.
+Make sure if you are vegetarian, vegan, celiac, or other specific needs, that you contact your tours in advance (as well as long distance flights and buses).

-Also mention that it is not advisable to drink water directly from the tap.
-It is recommended to buy bottled water or use purifiers in some emergency situations.
+Also worth mentioning is that we do not advise drinking tap water.
+It is recommended to buy bottled water or to use purifiers in some emergency situations.

-Altitude sickness is a disease that occurs due to the lack of adaptation of the body to the heights.
+Altitude sickness is a disease that occurs due to the lack of adaptation of the body to the heights of the area.
 The main symptoms are: headache, physical tiredness, nausea and vomiting, lack of appetite, and more severe cases can cause Pulmonary or Cerebral Altitude Edema.

 The best treatment is to oxygenate the body through oxygen shots which can be purchased at any pharmacy or local store.

-There are also some pills that must be taken before arriving at the destination, every eight hours.
+There are also some pills that can taken before arriving at the destination, every eight hours.
 This medicine helps control and reduce symptoms.

-It is also recommended to drink plenty of fluids and also to take the infusions of Coca (local herbs) that can help control the symptoms.
+It is also recommended to drink plenty of fluids and also to drink infusions of Coca (local herbs) that can help control the symptoms.

-It is advisable to make the least physical effort on arrival in a city of height, practically resting that first day or the first hours, and any physical activity will have to be done very slowly.
-Another important detail is to drink plenty of fluids, breathe slowly and deeply and eat light (not meats) avoiding some fruits such as apples, pears, or others that can produce gas or indigestion.
+It is advisable to make the least physical effort on arrival in a city of height.
+On your first day, rest and limit any physical activity.
+Another suggestion is to breathe slowly and deeply, and eat light (not heavy meats) and avoiding some fruits such as apples, pears, or others that can produce gas or indigestion.

 Yes.
 It is possible to find shops or street vendors during almost all the tours except in camping tours like the classic Inca Trail (Inka Trail).